 Within 24 hours after receiving a Certificate problem report or a revocation request, the Issuer CA shall investigate the facts and circumstances involved and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
 After reviewing the facts and circumstances, the Issuer CA shall work with the Subscriber and any entity reporting the Certificate problem report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
-The period from receipt of the Certificate problem report or revocation-related notice to published revocation must not exceed the time frame set forth in Section 4.9.1.
+The period from receipt of the Certificate problem report or revocation-related notice to 9.1.
 The date selected by the Issuer CA should consider the following criteria: